-MFA :: Painting + Drawing Emphasis
+MFA: Painting and Drawing Emphasis

 The School of Art offers an in-residence Master of Fine Arts (MFA) degree with an emphasis in Painting.
 This three-year degree program, comprised of 60 hours minimum, enables rigorous development in both studio research and art history.
 Drawing is available as a possible secondary studio emphasis (minimum of 12 credit hours) for any MFA student.